Insights

 The Setup

 An anecdote starts off with some very brief background information—similar to Act One in a story, but you’ll want to keep it even more concise.
 Give your audience just enough context to understand the situation.
 Quickly ground your audience by telling them key details like who, where, and when.
-Here, you’ll also set up an expectation or assumption that your audience might recognize.
+These details should set up an expectation or assumption that your audience might recognize.

-Here’s an example: “A few years ago, I was waiting in line at a coffee shop, running late, preoccupied with my phone.”
+Here’s an example of an anecdote setup: “A few years ago, I was waiting in line at a coffee shop, running late, preoccupied with my phone.”

 The Shift